Global Obesity Forum 2025 | World Obesity Federation

 In recent years she was elected and served as a Lecturer in Public Health, at the Medical School of the European University of Cyprus.
 In 2019, she resigned from her academic role in order to take up her duties as the Special Secretary for the Protection of Unaccompanied Minors (at the Ministry of Migration and Asylum).
 At the end of December 2022, she assumed the duties of Secretary General of Public Health, and since July 2023 she serves as the Alternate Minister of Health and as a member of the Greek Parliament.

-She has written and published research papers in peer-reviewed scientific journals, while she has presented the results of her research papers at many national and international conferences.
+She has written and published research papers in peer-reviewed scientific journals, and has presented the results of her research papers at many national and international conferences.

 Read More